Connect with others who understand.

 • Ginkgo biloba extract has been explored in several clinical trials for vitiligo.

-Maintenance Therapy
+Vitiligo Maintenance Therapy

 After successful treatments produce repigmentation, your doctor may recommend a period of maintenance therapy to prevent a relapse of vitiligo.
 Without maintenance therapy, 40 percent of vitiligo cases relapse.
 Topical tacrolimus or corticosteroids are typically prescribed as maintenance therapy.
 Some doctors only recommend maintenance therapy in people who have had a relapse of vitiligo after successful treatment in the past.

-Depigmentation
+Skin Depigmentation Options

-Monobenzone (Benoquin) is approved by the FDA to remove pigment in people with vitiligo that covers more than 50 percent of their body.
-Benoquin is applied two or three times daily as a topical cream.
-Depigmentation with Benoquin, also known as “bleaching,” is usually final and irreversible.
-The process of depigmentation can take from one to four years.
-Side effects can include mild, temporary skin irritation and permanent increased sensitivity to sunlight.
+Monobenzone is approved by the FDA to remove pigment in people with vitiligo that covers more than 50 percent of their body.
+Monobenzone is applied twice daily as a topical cream.
+Depigmentation with monobenzone, also known as “bleaching,” is usually final and irreversible.
+This medication is no longer available by prescription in pharmacies.
+It has to be compounded and ordered by your physician.

-Sun Protection and Cosmetics
+Sun Protection and Cosmetics for People With Vitiligo

 Whether or not you choose to treat your vitiligo, you can take steps to protect your skin and make your white patches less noticeable.